 In Smith’s name, Gallegos is working on setting up White Cap scholarships.
 Any student of any age who plays with the White Caps may apply.
 He said he would like to offer letters of recommendation for the students as well, because he said he knows firsthand how helpful those letters can be for young people getting a start in the work world.

 The White Caps rehearse at the Morro Bay Community Center, 1001 Kennedy Way and the Veteran’s Building, Morro Bay on 209 Surf Street.
-If interested in joining or would like to find out about upcoming concerts, please email Gallegos at: [email protected].
+According to David Farber, Morro Bay White Caps Vice President, the band would like to see more musicians join their group, retired or not.
+If interested in joining or would like to find out about upcoming concerts, please email David Farber at: [email protected].

 You may contact Reporter Beth Giuffre at [email protected] for questions and/or feedback.